The API Versioning Trap

 The external dependencies were even more challenging.
 Many of our customers had built their own tools and workflows around the V8 API.
 These integrations were critical to their operations, meaning that any disruption could have serious consequences for their businesses.
 We needed to communicate effectively with these customers, provide ample notice of the impending changes, and offer support to help them migrate to the new API.

 We issued multiple deprecation announcements to keep our customers informed about the timeline for retiring the API.
 These announcements were critical in ensuring that everyone had sufficient time to plan and execute their migrations.
 Despite our best efforts, we still encountered situations where customers were caught off guard, underscoring the importance of clear and repeated communication.
 We pushed the deadline for deprecation so many times I lost the count.
-Not only the public ones, but also when we manage to restrict the API usage to a small number of premium customers, we still iterated over and over to be able to fully drop it.
+Not only the public ones but also when we managed to restrict the API usage to a small number of premium customers, we still iterated over and over to be able to fully drop it.

 Our support and customer success teams played a crucial role in this transition.
 They worked closely with customers to understand their specific use cases, troubleshoot issues, and provide guidance on migrating to V9.
 This back-and-forth communication was essential in addressing concerns and ensuring a smooth transition.